Willie Fritz: Coaching career

 On December 11, 2015, ESPN reported that Fritz would become the 39th head football coach at Tulane University.
-In his third season, Tulane posted its first winning season (7-6) under Fritz.
+In his third season, Tulane posted its first winning season (7–6) under Fritz.
 His first two seasons saw Tulane win nine combined games, which was an improvement from the three victories in both of the two seasons prior to his arrival.
 The 2018 team went 6–6 in the regular season, winning five of the eight conference games to finish in a three-way tie for the AAC Western Division title, although they did not play in the AAC title game.
 They were invited to play in the 2018 Cure Bowl, the first bowl game for Tulane since 2013.
 They faced Louisiana and beat them, 41–24, for the program's first bowl win since 2002.
 The next two seasons saw them finish with .500 records that saw them invited to bowl games, which meant Tulane went to a bowl game in three straight seasons for the first time ever, which resulted in a bowl win and loss.

 The 2022 season saw tremendous turnaround.
 The 2021 team won just two games, but the following season saw them match that total before the season was halfway over.
 The Wave lost just twice in regular season play, with one being against the UCF Knights at home.
 However, a victory over Cincinnati clinched a berth in the 2022 American Athletic Conference Football Championship Game, which they hosted.
 In the game, Tulane never trailed, keeping pace with UCF (who got as close as three points late) in an eventual 45–28 victory.
 It was the fifth conference title for Fritz as a coach (having done so for four separate teams) as well as the first conference title for Tulane since 1998.
 Ranked 14th in the AP Poll, they were selected as an at-large team to play the USC Trojans (ranked 8th in the polls) in the 2023 Cotton Bowl Classic, their first major bowl game since the 1940 Sugar Bowl.
 Tulane trailed for most of the game, which included being down by fifteen points with under five minutes to go in the game.
 But Tulane rallied with a quick touchdown and a stroke of luck in a subsequent safety to give them the ball with three minutes to play.
 Tulane drove 66 yards and converted multiple fourth downs before scoring the go-ahead touchdown with nine seconds remaining.
 Tulane won by a final score of 46–45 for their first major bowl victory since 1935.
 The win was the 12th in the season, matching the 1998 team for most ever and setting a record for the best single-season improvement in NCAA football history.
+He is the second-winningest coach in Green Wave history, behind only Hall of Famer Clark Shaughnessy.
+He is also one of only two coaches since 1951 to leave Tulane with a winning record.